semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-a11y.md

 @## Keyboard support

-See detailed information for various cases in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/).
+See detailed information for various cases in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).

 @## Other recommendations